-The cash and cash equivalents increased by \$14,344,998 or 246%, mainly due to the drawdown of \$9.5 million from the line of credit and loan of \$3.9 million under the Payroll Protection Program from the Small Business Administration sector of the government.
-The accounts receivable increase of \$2.9 million or 111% was the result of deferral of rent due to COVID-19.
-Due to the onset of the Covid-19 pandemic, the Corporation is analyzing and reviewing requests from tenants for rent relief.
-If a tenant has been found to have been impacted by Covid-19, they can be eligible for a rent deferment, and if they pay timely, a future rent abatement of up to one month.
+The cash and cash equivalents increased by \$8,353,160 or 41%, mainly due to the additional funds received from the \$58 million loan from The Variable Annuity Life Insurance Company ("VALIC").
+The accounts receivable increase of \$751,326 or 14% was the result of deferral of rent due to COVID-19.
+Due to the onset of the COVID-19 pandemic, the Corporation is analyzing and reviewing requests from tenants for rent relief.
+If a tenant has been found to have been impacted by COVID-19, they can be eligible for a rent deferment, and if they pay timely, a future rent abatement of up to one month.
 As the pandemic continues, the Corporation is evaluating a second round of rent relief for the most severely impacted tenants.

 Grants receivable consist of capital funds due from the City and non-governmental organizations for several projects in the Navy Yard.
-The decrease of \$5.8 million or 66% is due to collection of \$1 million from Empire State Development and \$2 million from Economic Development Administration.
-Prepaid expenses and other current assets increased by \$1.6 million or 130% mainly due to the \$1.2 million security deposit relating to the loan with The Variable Annuity Life Insurance Company.
+The decrease of \$306,145 or 10% is due to collection of \$610,000 from the Empire State Development Corporation.
+Community development notes receivable of \$358,043 will be due in fiscal year 2022.
+Prepaid expenses and other current assets decreased by \$705,160 or 24% mainly due to the release of the security deposit relating to the loan with The Variable Annuity Life Insurance Company.